-How can we talk with children about the Coronavirus (COVID-19) when don’t have all the answers?
-ChildSavers School-Based Supervisor, Bob Nickles, LCSW, walks us through 3 talking points to cover with our kids when discussing COVID-19.
+How can we talk with children about COVID-19 when don’t have all the answers?
+ChildSavers School-Based Supervisor, Bob Nickles, LCSW, RPT, walks us through 3 talking points to cover with our kids.

-Share what you know about the Coronavirus & what you’re going to take care of
+Share what you know about COVID-19 & what you’re going to take care of

 Children need to understand that adults and their caregiving duties will remain consistent during big life events.
 Emphasize the care and support that you will continue to give as a parent, teacher, or child care provider.

 Help them understand that things may change temporarily or permanently, but that you’re still going to be there for them.

 Tell them how they can contribute in a positive way and why it’s important

 Emphasize that you’re a team and let the child know what they’re responsible for during this time.
 “Kids really hold on to that because they need a sense of mastery.
 They need to know how to contribute to the family, group, or classroom,” says Bob Nickles, LCSW.

 Maybe they can help sanitize their room or wash their hands every hour.
 Let them know why these tasks are important to keeping your family or classroom healthy.

 - The longer you’re around and the closer you are to someone with the coronavirus, the more likely you are to contract it.